59A-4.103: Licensure, Administration and Fiscal Management

 (b) If the alternative service license is approved, a partial inactive license will be issued concurrently with the issuance of the license for the alternative use.
 The expiration date of the partial inactive license will coincide with the licensee’s nursing home renewal.
 The licensee must indicate the intent to continue the partial inactive license at each nursing home licensure renewal.
 Licensure fees will remain at the standard rate for nursing home beds, whether active or inactive, at the time of renewal and will not be assessed for another Agency license requested for the alternative use of the inactive beds.

 (c) Notification to reactivate the inactive portion of the building must be submitted to the Agency at least 30 days prior to the planned date to admit residents to the previously inactive beds.
-The inactive portion will be reactivated upon agency approval.
+The inactive portion will be reactivated upon the satisfactory completion of an onsite inspection.

 (a) The nursing home licensee shall have full legal authority and responsibility for the operation of the facility.